reef-technologies/handbook/README.md

 - `#announcements` - the general announcement channel, where we mostly welcome new people and announce our vacation periods to others
 - `#default` - the default channel (if there is no dedicated channel for something, we use this one)
 - `management` - senior non-technical management discussions (hiring etc)
-- `#opensource-candidates` - for discussions on what the opensource budget should go to
+- `#opensource-candidates` - for discussions on what the open-source budget should go to
-- `#opensource-operations` - the channel for opensource project development
+- `#opensource-operations` - the channel for open-source project development
 - `#python` - where we sometimes discuss things such as the usage of walrus operator (`:=`) or if it is better to use `raise` or `raise e` (as not everyone speaks Python on #default)
 - `#random` - all topics not directly related to work.
 If you read something interesting, don't hesitate to share it with us.
 - `#sales` - sales team sends notifications there about high quality leads, signed/terminated contracts etc.